it-blaster/uploadable-bundle/README.md

 ## Configuration

 The bundle has an only parameter `root_path` that determines the path to the project's root directory.
 Default value is `%kernel.root_dir%/../web`.
-You can configure it as follows:
+You can configure it in your `config.yml` as follows:

 ```yml
 ...